 Another what’s-the-fuss-about book.
 I liked this book, and there is a certain point (I won’t reveal so I don’t spoil) where I thought I’d rate this higher, but in the end, I ranked it 7.
+(I know.
+I know.
+Better authors than me are heralding.
+Still, I won’t be swayed.
+I like a lot, it’s just not one of my favorites.)

 This will be a wishy-washy review.
-I’m not totally sure how I felt it about it.
-When I find a novel that does very well with ratings but isn’t my cup of tea, I research the author’s education, expecting to see Ivy League type schooling.
+I’m not totally sure how I felt about it.
+When I find a novel that does very well with ratings but isn’t my cup of tea, I research the author’s education, expecting to see Ivy League connections.
 I believe their education affords them greater chances with major agents and authors.
 And sure enough, A. J. Finn (Dan Mallory is his real name), graduated in English from Duke.
 (You might consider reading a bit about him before you read this.
 I wish I had.
 There’s some controversy.)

 10% Yeah, I did skip a bit.